Zio-4/Zio-4/README.md

 - 👨‍💻 Ultimate developer goal: Working on a project that will better the world
 - 🌎 I've traveled to 11 countries
 - 🎓 Alumni: Sonoma State Universitry, Flatiron School
-- ⚡ Fun fact: I am 🇵🇱 Polish and love outdoor activities🌲
+- ⚡ Fun fact: I speak 🇵🇱 Polish fluently and love outdoor activities🌲

 ### Connect with me: